Yang Yiqing: Assessment and literary works

 Yang was a highly capable and educated man, particularly skilled in military and border affairs.
 He recognized and promoted numerous talented individuals, such as Jiu Yue, Wang Yangming, (Note: In the 1520s, however, he and Gui E opposed Wang Yangming.
-Despite recognizing Wang's abilities, both grand secretaries did not want him to overshadow them in Beijing.
-As a result, Wang was ultimately assigned to suppress a rebellion in distant Guizhou, while Gui attacked him during the campaign.) and Wang Tingxiang.
+Despite recognizing Wang's abilities, Yang and Gui did not want him to overshadow them in Beijing.
+Wang was ultimately assigned to suppress a rebellion in distant Guizhou, while Gui sought to undermine his reputation during the campaign.) and Wang Tingxiang.
 His abilities were often compared to those of the renowned Tang statesman Yao Chong (651–721).
-Yang also wrote several books of memoirs and notes.
-As a poet, he strived to break away from the traditional cabinet style of poetry and instead focused on expressing his personal thoughts and emotions.
-Along with Li Dongyang, he was considered one of the most prominent literary figures of his time.